Adding Closed Classes

 Enrollment in blocks of courses or sections may be a requirement so that a group of students will enroll together in that set of classes.
 Typically the students are part of a special program such as a Learning Community.
 Enrollment may be limited due to legal requirements (imposed by statute, regulation, and/or contract).
 For example, some courses may require that the student have a valid driver license, a health clearance, a nursing license or certificate, etc.

-Students are allowed to enroll in 14 units maximum during the first three weeks of fall/spring registration.
-After the third week students will be able to enroll in a maximum of 19 units for fall/spring semester.
+Students are allowed to enroll in a maximum of 19 units for fall/spring semester.

 When a course has a prerequisite, students must have specific knowledge or skills to register for and be successful in the course.
 The prerequisite can be a skill, an assessment result or successful completion (grade of A, B, C, or P has been earned) in a prior course.
 If prerequisites were completed at another college or university, students must bring copies of appropriate transcripts/grade reports and/or assessment results to the Assessment Center to clear the requirements prior to registration.
 Students may challenge prerequisites; see College Catalog for challenge policy and procedures.